 What is thin provisioning?

-Thin provisioning tricks the SAN into thinking that there is more free space than there actually is.
+Good thin provisioning performancetricks the SAN into thinking that there is more free space than there actually is.
 This allows new LUNs to be created even if all of the storage has already been allocated.
 Thin provisioning also allows for existing LUNs to be resized.
-So, thin provisioning would let the company’s sales department add a new application/LUN to the network, without having to strip everything down and start over again.
+So, a thin provisioning storage plan would let the company’s sales department add a new application/LUN to the network, without having to strip everything down and start over again.

 Why use thin provisioning?

 With thin provisioning, the finance, HR, sales and email applications all get a 10TB allocation, even though there’s only 30TB storage in total.
 When the 30TB is almost reached, it’s far easier to add more storage to a thinly provisioned SAN than a traditionally provisioned one.

 It’s important to remember that that extra 10TB of space thin provisioning gives you is virtual – it’s there without really being there.
 If the 30TB is used up between the four LUNs then the applications will start to see performance problems if more storage isn’t added in time.
 Thin provisioning allows for dynamic, efficient and flexible allocation of storage, but requires clever and constant management to ensure that the LUNs don’t run out of storage space.